JamesByers/GA-SEA-DAT2/README.md

 	* [(code-along)](notebooks/03_statistics_demo.ipynb)
 * Correlation
 	* What is correlation [(slides)](https://github.com/JamesByers/GA-SEA-DAT2/blob/master/slides/03_correlation.pdf)
-	* Correlation is not causation
+	* Correlation is not causation (fun with a commom misconception)
 	* Visualization with Pandas (notebook)

 <!--